songyandong/documentation/cli/README.md

   ```

 ### ppio object get

 - **Description**:
-  Download the contents of an Object to your local storage.
-When Object is owned by someone else, there are two situations:
+  Download an Object to your local storage.
+There are three situations:
+  - If the object is owned by yourself, you can download the Object directly
-  - If the ACL of the Object is set to public, you can download the Object directly via `ppio object get`
+  - If the Object is owned by others, and the ACL is public, you can download the Object directly
-  - If the ACL of the Object is set to private, you must first have the signature authorization for the Object (via the `ppio object auth` command), and the user can download the object via `ppio object get` during the validity period of the signature.
+  - If the Object is owned by others, and the ACL is private, you must first get the authorization of the Object (via the `ppio object auth` command), and then download the object via `ppio object get`.

 - **Usage**:

   ```bash